 AmeriCorps VISTA Project

-OCDCA welcomes current, good standing members to submit an application to become a sub-site to the OCDCA VISTA Project to begin November 2018.
+OCDCA welcomes organizations to apply to become a year-long AmeriCorps VISTA sub-sites.
+Organizations must be current, good standing members to submit an application to become a sub-site to the OCDCA VISTA Project to begin June 2019.

 Funding for the OCDCA VISTA Project is provided by the Corporation for National and Community Service (CNCS), US Department of Agriculture (USDA) through the Rural Community Development Initiative (RCDI), and the Ohio Development Services Agency (ODSA) through the Ohio Housing Trust Fund (OHTF).
 Limited slots are available; therefore, this is a competitive process and some slots will be reserved for housing-only and rural-only initiatives.

 If your organization is interested in becoming a sub-site of the OCDCA VISTA Project, please complete the RFP by 5 PM January 11, 2019.

 For questions or technical assistance, please contact Alana Perez at firstname.lastname@example.org or by phone at 614-461-6392 ext.
 204.

 The Ohio CDC Association VISTA Project, created in 1995 as a partnership between the Ohio CDC Association and the Corporation for National and Community Service, places VISTA Members every June or July at OCDCA member organizations throughout the state.

 VISTA Members are full-time volunteers that serve at a non-profit organization and focus their efforts on building organizational, administrative, and financial capacity for organizations that fight illiteracy, improve health services, foster economic development, strengthen community groups, and otherwise assist low-income communities.